 - Access to information you need to run a given valuation method.
 For instance, do you have reliable earnings forecasts and cost of capital data to create a discounted cash flow valuation?

 International Valuation Standards allow the choice of just one valuation method

 Unlike the USPAP standard, under the IVS you can choose just one method to do your valuation if you believe it gives you the confidence in getting an accurate result.
 However, before picking your method, your should consider a number of others and make an informed decision.

 When in doubt pick several methods to cross check your results

 The more challenging your project, the more you are encouraged to resort to several valuation methods to cover your bases.
 When you get widely divergent results, simple averaging does not cut it.
 Instead, you should delve into the differences and help your valuation report reader understand why these differences exist and what they mean.

 Public capital markets for best quality data

 The public capital markets remain your best bet for reliable, observable, and credible valuation data.
 This applies to your valuation multiples and discount and capitalization rates.
 Steer clear of stale, questionable, or downright misleading data often peddled by private data brokers out to make a buck.

-Much like the AICPA’s SSVS No 1 standard, the IVS let you choose the methods together with the client.
+Much like the AICPA’s SSVS No 1 standard (VS Section 100), the IVS let you choose the methods together with the client.
 Again, as is the case with the calculation engagement under the SSVS No 1, you should spell out any limitations that may affect your results.